Table of Contents

 1. Reassess Your Business Structure

 Moving to a country with no tax is the perfect opportunity to review your current business setup.
 A poorly structured business can still lead to unnecessary tax payments even in a tax-friendly jurisdiction.
-Consider incorporating tax deductions into your business strategy to reduce overall taxable income and maximise savings.
+Mastering tax planning strategies, such as utilizing deductions and credits, income deferral, and expense acceleration, can significantly impact your business’s financial health and ensure compliance with tax regulations.

 These will help you when reassessing your business structure: